afrittoli/zoom2srt/README.md

-# zoom_chat_srt
+# Convert Zoom Chat to SRT File

-Transform a zoom chat to an SRT file
+Transform a zoom chat to an SRT file.